brunaparedes/udacity_project_3/README.md

 washington

 ### Credits
-I would like to thank Udacity Course Instructors, Mentors, and Reviewers
+I would like to thank Udacity Course Instructors, Mentors, and Reviewers.